-Firstly, we are very proud to announce that exactly with this wedding we have been awarded by Belief Wedding Creators in the Category Destination Weddings 2019!
+Firstly, we are very proud to announce that exactly with this gay wedding in Denmark we have been awarded by Belief Wedding Creators in the Category Destination Weddings 2019!

 This wedding was also outlined in the gay weddings guide magazine.